alphagov/reliability-engineering/source/documentation/continuous-integration-and-delivery/tenancy.md

 - Users authenticate using GitHub SSO
   - (if you need Google SSO instead of GitHub, ask the Reliability Engineering team)

-- Concourse is accessible from:
-  - the GDS network (Whitechapel and the VPN)
+- Concourse is accessible from the GDS network (Whitechapel and the VPN)
-  - the VPN of a vetted supplier building a Cabinet Office service